ucbrise/flor/README.md

 → [Experiment tracking](docs/tracking.md): declaring inputs, recording metrics, and naming your loops with the Flor API.

+FlorDB keeps a local, gitignored copy of each checkpoint you save with `torch.save`.
+You decide whether to track the original file in Git.

 → [Checkpoints](docs/checkpoints.md): what gets copied, and how replay treats your checkpoint file.